hashim222/hash-dental-care/README.md

             ![website's flowchart](static/images/readme-file-images/site-flowchart.png)

     * ## Color Scheme
-        * Using Google, I searched what colors are best for the dentist's website and that is user-friendly too, and I decided to go for blueish and greenish tones.
+        * Using Google, I searched what colors are best for the dentist's website and that is user-friendly too, and I decided to go for blueish and greenish tone.

             ![project color scheme image](static/images/readme-file-images/project-color-scheme.png)

     * ## Fonts Used
-        * ### To make the website stand out for a users experience, multiple fonts were used:
+        * ### To make the website stand out for a UX, multiple fonts were used:
             * 'Oswald', sans-serif

                 ![oswald font](static/images/readme-file-images/oswald-font.png)